 Step 4 - Pull Through

-- Now YO, and pull through all 4 loops to complete the stitch.
+- Now yarn over and pull through all 4 loops to complete the stitch.

 - You will only have one stitch on your hook and are ready to continue with the next stitch.